praveen-266/Assignment-works/predict the price of an steel item/README.md

 •	Google Colab is also allowed for the coding but ensure to download it as a .ipynb file for submission.
 •	Taking references from the internet is accepted but the candidate must ensure that they understand the concept.
 They may be asked questions regarding the code.
 •	A thoughtful, clean & commented code is expected during submission.
-•	Please do not upload the submission in any public sites such as GitHub.
-Doing so immediately disqualifies the candidate.

 Finally, you are required to create a detailed report to document your work where you may showcase your analysis, visualizations, results, findings, etc.